16 min read read

 The Scenario

-In standard JavaScript, single quotes and double quotes are mostly interchangeable.
-You can write 'name' or "name" and the code will work perfectly.
-However, the JSON standard is incredibly strict.
-Keys and string values must be enclosed in double quotes.
+In JavaScript, single quotes and double quotes often behave the same.
+You can write 'name' or "name" and it works.
+JSON is stricter: keys and string values must use double quotes.

 If you try to parse this: